nikkolasg/p2pbotnet/README.md

     => need only to get others addresses
     => if none,take the bootstrap server and change when new peers comes (limit Tor uses)
 - if possible make the bots participate in Tor
+- MONITORING => make every leaf node reports their info on hubs that aggregate + reports to the issuer

 https://ccdcoe.org/cycon/2014/proceedings/d3r2s3_casenove.pdf
 http://darkmatters.norsecorp.com/2014/12/15/tor-based-botnets-sure-why-not/